Harjun751/nus-stuff/README.md

 # NUS Stuff
-Some of the notes, cheatsheets and other material that I sourced/made for courses.
+Some of the notes, cheatsheets and other material that I made for courses.